mir-group/EPA/README.md

 | `6.146000 -0.4 10 0 0` | VBM energy in eV, energy grid step in eV (negative because valence bands are below VBM), number of bins in valence energy grid, last two must be 0's |
 | `6.602500 0.4 10 0 0`  | CBM energy in eV, energy grid step in eV, number of bins in conduction energy grid, last two must be 0's                                             |
 | `0.0 0 0`              | for plotting matrix elements vs energy (like in Supplementary Figure 1 of the EPA paper), only used if job type is 'gdist'                           |

-The patched Boltztrap will automatically switch to the EPA mode if it finds file 'silicon.epa.e' (as defined in Boltztrap input file 'silicon.def').
-If 'silicon.epa.e' is not present, the patched Boltztrap will fall back to the CRT (constant relaxation time) mode.

 The energy grids for both valence and conduction bands span 4 eV below the VBM and 4 eV above the CBM (0.4 eV step times 10 energy bins gives 4 eV range).
 This could be the same or different for valence and conduction bands.